 Written by Taher Kameli & Chathan Vemuri

-The creation of anonymous corporations for illicit purposes such as money laundering, the sale of pirated and counterfeit goods, human trafficking, and the drug trade has been a source of great concern for the U.S. government.
-These corporations are used to hide stolen assets and are without clearly identified owners, making it difficult to hold anyone to account.
+The creation of anonymous shell corporate structures for illicit purposes such as money laundering, the sale of pirated and counterfeit goods, human trafficking, and the drug trade has been a source of great concern for the U.S. government.
+These corporate structures are used to hide stolen assets and are without clearly identified owners, making it difficult to hold anyone to account.
 A range of groups have called for legislation demanding transparency from newly formed reporting corporations to hinder the creation of these anonymous shell corporate structures used to hide assets from illicit activities.

 Please fill out the form below or give us a call at +1 (312)-233-1000 if you have any questions about the Corporate Transparency Act and how it may affect your business.